-Ranch Ehrlo Equine Assisted Therapy (EAT) Program is a learner-based educational experience with horses located exclusively at the Buckland campus Donalda Hansen Centre for Equine Therapy.
-The EAT Program allows the horse to become the instructor, teaching our youth and families life skills to enhance their treatment and to have fun while doing so.
+Ranch Ehrlo Equine Program is a learner-based educational experience with horses located exclusively at the Buckland campus Donalda Hansen Centre.
+The program allows the horse to become the instructor, teaching our youth and families life skills to enhance their treatment and to have fun while doing so.

-The EAT Program consists of two main components: Equine Assisted Learning (EAL) and riding lessons.
+The program consists of two main components: Equine Assisted Learning (EAL) and riding lessons.